 Hello.
-You probably know me as the pissed off looking guy with a cane you tend to see furtively smoking cigarettes in his porch chair while wearing a suit in the late evening hours.
+You probably know me as the angry looking guy with a cane you tend to see furtively smoking cigarettes in his porch chair while wearing a suit in the late evening hours.
 You often may ask yourself “why is he always wearing a suit” and “why do I never see him before 7 p.m. at night?”
 The answer to that question is that I’m an attorney, and I tend to get up pretty early in the morning to head to my office.
 I also only really return home at night after all my work is done.
-You see, it isn’t that I’m not sociable, it’s just that I’m tired and those early evening hours, when I’m sitting on the porch and enjoying a glass of whiskey and some nicotine, are about the only quiet moments I get in a life full of kids, dogs, and legal bullshit from other people in the area.
+You see, it isn’t that I’m not sociable, it’s just that I’m tired and those early evening hours, when I’m sitting on the porch and enjoying a glass of whiskey and some nicotine, are about the only quiet moments I get in a life full of kids, dogs, and legal nonsense from other people in the area.

 Now, I get that you’re excited about the fact Pennsylvania just made the “boom boom tubes” legal for you to use after drinking the better part of a case of lager.
 Hell, I am too!
-Who doesn’t like a nice, awesome Fourth of July celebration with shit flying through the air and exploding!
-It’s a wonderful euphemism for the America we all know and love, especially that part where it blows the fuck up and especially over the past couple years.
+Who doesn’t like a nice, awesome Fourth of July celebration with things flying through the air and exploding!
+It’s a wonderful euphemism for the America we all know and love, especially that part where it blows up and especially over the past couple years.
 And on the Fourth of July, I’ll gladly descend from the throne that is my porch to join the unwashed masses of the neighborhood in an orgy of colorful explosions.

 What I found did not help my mood on this.
 See, there actually is a provision in the town ordinances that prohibits the use of fireworks except by permit and except on the Fourth of July.
 It would seem that this would make me happy, because now I would be able to politely inform you that there’s an ordinance and, gee golly whiz, I sure wouldn’t want you to get in trouble!
 However, it made me angrier.
 Because, see, this ordinance forbids those fireworks after 10:00 p.m., and, as I’ve found out over the last several nights, you’re setting your fireworks off at exactly 9:58 p.m. every evening with a display that lasts for exactly one minute and fifty-nine seconds.